NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A
     - If holding A it does the launching hit and more damage
     - If not it does a normal hit with super cancel
+- 4B
-- 4B doesn't push on block
+    - Doesn't push on block
+    - Recovers three frames faster
 - 4A
     - Window for counter improved
     - Swaps the brothers when the activation window starts